utyvert/Notes/DS&A/stacks-sets-queues.md

 The queue data structure is similar to a stack - but instead of Last In, First Out, it is First In, First Out.
 It is much like a queue at the supermarket.

+## Priority Queue

+In a priority queue, you pass in an element AND its priority.
+If all the priorities are the same number, the queue behaves like a normal queue.
+If there are different priorities, then they are passed in by priority.